rashadalsharpini/Obsidian/Quotes.md

 >
 > ---
 >
-> When You Play The Game Of Thrones You Win Or You Die
+> When You Play The Game Of Thrones You Win Or You Die, there is no middle ground
 >
 > ---
 >